thoughtbot/shoulda-matchers/README.md

 ### Test::Unit

-shoulda-matchers was originally a component of [Shoulda](http://github.com/thoughtbot/shoulda) -- it's what provides the nice `should` syntax which is demonstrated below.
-For this reason, include it in your Gemfile instead:
+shoulda-matchers was originally a component of [Shoulda][shoulda], a meta-gem that also provides `should` and `context` syntax via [shoulda-context][shoulda-context].
+For this reason you'll want to include this gem in your Gemfile instead:

 ```ruby
 group :test do